 Roisín will travel to Manchester for one week to be assessed and begin Apheresis of her T Cells.
 This means that her immune cells will be extracted and sent to America where they will be genetically altered to battle her cancer.
 In the meantime Roisín will return to Dublin where she will receive chemotherapy.
 Once her new CAR T cells are complete, Roisín will return to Manchester for 6-8 weeks to have them infused back into her body.

 Many local friends and neighbours have asked how to donate in a bid to relieve even some of the financial strain Cora again faces.
 This page has been created so Cora can focus on doing what she does best—providing love and support.

 No one will ever truly understand what it means to “fight like a child” until they have witnessed it first hand.
 And a child’s fight is only as strong as their parent’s persistence to keep going.
 Cora, Roisín, and Ava have a long road ahead of them.
 But the long term possibilities will always outweigh the short term struggles.

-- Richie Ryan
+- Mary Ryan Larkin

 #1 fundraising platform

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more

 In the rare case something isn’t right, we will work with you to determine if misuse occurred.
 Learn more

 Contact us with your questions and we’ll answer, day or night.
 Learn more